top of page

 Using computers and theory to understand and preserve our freshwater ecosystems

 Global change and climate change are stressing our precious freshwater resources.
-To confront these challenges, aquatic ecosystem models are commonly used to simulate heat transport, water quality dynamics and ecological processes in aquatic ecosystems.
-My research focuses on three main aspects: (i) understanding changes and shifts in lake phenology(ii) developing and applying aquatic ecosystem models to explore ecosystem processes, and (iii) using knowledge-guided machine learning for improved and sound projections of aquatic ecosystem dynamics
+To confront these challenges, aquatic ecosystem models are used to simulate heat transport, water quality dynamics and ecological processes in aquatic ecosystems.
+Our research focuses on three main aspects: (i) understanding variability and shifts in lake phenology(ii) developing and applying aquatic ecosystem models to explore the impacts of climate change on ecosystem processes, and (iii) using Knowledge-Guided Machine Learning for improved and sound projections of aquatic ecosystem dynamics

 bottom of page